marc2k3/marc2k3.github.io/docs/component/lastfm-playcount-sync.md

 ## Changes

+### 2.1.6
+- This  fixes an issue where bulk operations spammed `foobar2000` with notifications to update playlists/library viewers after every web request which is not good practice.
+It now happens once when all web requests have completed.

 ### 2.1.5
 - Loved track import failures are now reported in the `foobar2000` `Console` by artist and title.
 Previously, only a count of the successful imports was logged.